LibreOffice/loeclipse/README.md

 * URE configuration
 * New URE application wizard
 * Automatic component build and packaging
+* Automatic deployment to an existing LibreOffice installation
+* Remote debugging using the Eclipse debugger

-**Planned features:**
+**Nice to have features:**
  * Adding C++ language support
+ * Adding Python language support
  * New UNO wizard for other IDL types
  * Easy support of several services implementations in a component
  * Outline view for UNOIDL file
- * Automatic deployment to an existing LibreOffice installation
- * Remote debugging using the Eclipse debugger
- * Adding Python language support